 What is Organizational Therapy?

-According to the Society for Industrial and Organizational Psychology, Organizational Psychology is the scientific study of working and the application of that science to workplace issues facing individuals, teams, and organizations.
-Organizational Psychology is the study of work, and, more importantly, how to make work a better experience for employees, and thus more successful in business, as well.
+According to the Society for Industrial and Organizational Psychology, Organizational Psychology is the scientific study of working and the application of that science to workplace issues facing:

 What Does an Organizational Therapist or Psychologist Do?

-Organizational Therapists and Psychologists apply psychology to the workplace by using psychological principles and research methods to solve problems and improve the quality of work life.
-They study issues such as workplace productivity, management or employee working styles, and employee morale.
-They also help top executives, training and development managers, and training and development specialists with policy planning, employee screening or training, and organizational development.
+Organizational Therapists and Psychologists apply psychology to the workplace.
+They do this by using psychological principles and research methods to solve problems and improve the quality of work life.
+They study issues such as:

 Who Do Most Organizational Therapists Work With?